 The Law and Public Policy certificate provides an in depth analysis of Congress, which makes laws, and the judiciary, which interprets them.
 A comprehension of these branches of government requires a thorough understanding of their constitutional foundation, which this certificate explores by examining the roots of our constitutional rights in England, the innovations explored during the colonial period, the writings of the Founders, the Declaration of Independence and the Constitution, and the subsequent usurpation of legislative authority by the judiciary.
+This certificate also provides an opportunity to analyze from a biblical worldview public policy issues that relate to the law.
 This certificate is designed to benefit those students who want to expand their knowledge and augment their credentials to legal and political issues.